 Introduction In this article, we are going to see how we can write the best DTO projection JPQL query by omitting the package name when using JPA, Hibernate, and Spring.
 As I already explained, DTO projections are the most efficient way of fetching data when using JPA and Hibernate.

 Introduction On the Hibernate forum, I noticed the following question which is about using the Hibernate Query Cache for storing DTO projections, not entities.
 While caching JPQL queries which select entities is rather typical, caching DTO projections is a lesser-known feature of the Hibernate second-level Query Cache.

-Introduction While answering questions on the Hibernate forum, I stumbled on the following question.
+Introduction In this article, I’m going to show you the best way to map a DTO projection when using JPA and Hibernate.
+While answering questions on the Hibernate forum, I stumbled on the following question.
 What was different than previous questions on the same topic was that the original poster realized the shortcoming of the JPA constructor expression which can be addressed elegantly by Hibernate.
-Because this has been a recurring theme on StackOverflow and the Hibernate forum, I decided to dedicate an article to the best way of mapping DTO projections using JPA and Hibernate.
+Because this has been a recurring theme on StackOverflow and the Hibernate forum, I decided to dedicate an article to the best way of mapping DTO projections… Read More

 Introduction JPA queries allow you to fetch either entities or DTO projections.
 However, sometimes you want a combined result set as illustrated in this Hibernate forum question.